opulencephp/Opulence/application/rdev/models/databases/nosql/README.md

 Memcached (pronounced "Mem-cash-dee") is a distributed memory cache with basic key-value store functionality.
 Although it doesn't come with all the bells and whistles of Redis, it does offer faster speed, which is suitable for simple key-value data.
 For more information, [please visit its homepage](http://www.memcached.org/).

 #### Memcached Config
-Our Memcached extensions take a configuration array or Redis `ServerConfig` object in their constructors ([learn more about configs](/application/rdev/models/configs)).
-They must have the following structure:
+Our Memcached extensions can either be instantiated directly or with the help of a `ServerConfig` object and `RDevMemcachedFactory` ([learn more about configs](/application/rdev/models/configs)).
+The config must have the following structure:
 ```php
 [
     "servers" => [